-for PAS in the presence of one, two, or three prior cesarean section deliveries were 2.6%, 4.9%, and 7.7%, respectively.3
+The incidence of PAS has been rising globally for the past few decades, which is thought to be due to the increased rate of cesarean section.
+The odds ratio for PAS in the presence of one, two, or three prior cesarean section deliveries were 2.6%, 4.9%, and 7.7%, respectively.3

-Other independent risk factors for PAS include placenta previa diagnosed before birth.
-Other predisposing factors include prior myomectomy, curettage, and multiparity.4 According to a large prospective cohort study by the Utah Health Sciences Center on the risk factors for PA, the number of PAS reported was likely greater in higher parity women.
-These women were older than those without PAS.
+Other independent risk factors for PAS include placenta previa (PP) diagnosed prior to birth.
+Other predisposing factors include prior myomectomy, curettage, and multiparity.4 According to a large prospective cohort study done by the Utah Health Sciences Center on the risk factors for placenta accreta, the number of PAS reported was likely greater in higher parity women and these women were older compared with those without PAS.
 There were 83 out of 196 cases of PAS reported in a parity greater than three, which accounts for almost half of the cases.4 There was also an increased risk of PAS associated with older maternal age in women without a previous cesarean delivery.
-In other studies, comparison of primigravida women with advanced maternal age of > 40 years carried 19-fold higher odds of PAS compared with mothers aged < 30.35 This is correlated to our case report as there is a high chance of acquiring PAS in multiparity and advanced maternal age.
+In other studies comparison of primigravida women with advanced maternal age of more than 40 years carried 19-fold higher odds of PAS compared with mothers aged less than 30.^{3,5} This is correlated to our case report as there is a high chance of acquiring PAS in multiparity and advanced maternal age.

-It is unclear how normal placenta location as in this case, is predisposed to PAS.
-It could be related to multiparity, as with repeated deliveries, predispose to scarring or poor vasculature of the uterus, which is associated especially with increasing age.6 Later, may predispose to invasion, even in women without a prior cesarean section as in this case.
+It is unclear how normal placenta location as in this case predisposed to PAS.
+It could be related to multiparity, as with repeated deliveries, predispose to scarring or poor vasculature of the uterus which is associated especially with increasing age.6 Later, may predispose to invasion, even in women without a prior caesarean section as in this case.

-There are three variants of PAS identified, which are accreta, increta, and percreta.
-Accreta is when the placental tissue adheres to the decidual surface of the myometrium.
-In increta, the placenta villi invade more deeply within the myometrium, and percreta is when CV penetrate through the uterine serosa and may invade surrounding organs such as the bladder.7 The presence of PAS is associated with major complications and maternal morbidity including massive blood transfusion, urinary tract injury, hysterectomy, admission to intensive care unit, sepsis, deep vein thrombosis, pulmonary embolism, and even prolonged hospital stay.^{7,8} In terms of neonatal outcome, studies have shown that PAS may not have a direct effect, therefore antenatal fetal surveillance is not necessary unless indicated.9
+There are three variants of PAS identified, which are accreta, increta and percreta.
+Accreta is when the placental tissue adhers to the decidual surface of the myometrium.
+In increta the placenta villi invade more deeply within the myometrium, and percreta is when chorionic villi penetrate through the uterine serosa and may invade surrounding organs such as the bladder.7 The presence of PAS is associated with major complications and maternal morbidity including massive blood transfusion, urinary tract injury, hysterectomy, admission to ICU, sepsis, DVT, pulmonary embolism, and even prolonged hospital stay.^{7,8} In terms of neonatal outcome, studies had shown that PAS may not have a direct effect, therefore antenatal fetal surveillance is not necessary unless indicated.9

 In normal pregnancy, the decidualized endometrial stroma is the site of placental separation from the uterine wall by shearing action between the contracting myometrium and the non-contracting placenta.
 In PAS, the absence of decidua prevents separation, thus leading to a clinically adherent placenta and subsequently causing massive hemorrhage.
-The exact reason for this is still unknown, however, in previous cesarean section, the possible pathophysiology is thought to be due to an absence or deficiency of Nitabuch's fibrinoid layer or the spongiosum layer of the decidua which results in affixing of the CV to the myometrium.8
+The exact reason for this is still unknown, however, in previous cesarean section, the possible pathophysiology is thought to be due to an absence or deficiency of Nita Buch's fibrinoid layer or the spongiosum layer of the decidua which results in affixing of the chorionic villi to the myometrium.8